FaR-Team/patch-notes/_posts/2024-12-18-Since-December-18th.md

 + Fixed a bug where using the multiplier while buying it would add the items no problem, but only remove 1, while removing the correct amount of money.
 + Fixed a bug where the game could add items to locked slots in your backpack.
 + Fixed a bug where the player's inventory would override itself internally when coming back to the main scene, causing several issues.
++ Fixed a bug where the apples would fall through the ground.
 + Fixed the grid ghost disappearing instead of turning red when you couldn't place something.
 + Fixed mass selling with control.
 + Fixed the name display for tools.